Pork Roast Tomatillo Verde Sloppy Joe

 Over medium heat, set the pork-browning pot.
 When hot, add the onion and cook for about 7 minutes, stirring occasionally, until golden.
 Incorporate garlic and cook for a minute longer.
 Boost the heat to medium-high and the tomatillo puree is added when the oil is sizzling.
 Stir until very thick and significantly darker, for 3-4 minutes.
 Add 11⁄2 cups of cilantro and water.
 Season with salt and taste, usually 1 tsp.

+There's nothing better than a good sloppy joe!
+And, when you have a shredded pork sloppy joe with tomatillo verde sauce, well, awesome!
 Put the pork roast chunks in a large Dutch oven.
 Sprinkle on the seasoning mix.
 Add the sauce, pepper rings and diced tomatoes.
 Cover tightly.
 Roast in a preheated 400 oven for about 3 hours or until the meat is tender and can be shredded with a fork.
 This recipe can be done in a slow cooker.
 Cook for 4 hours on high.

 Put the pork roast chunks in a large Dutch oven.